mit-pdos/sigmaos/cpython3.11/Doc/c-api/unicode.rst

    Decode a null-terminated string from the :term:`filesystem encoding and error handler`.

-   If the string length is known, use :c:func:`PyUnicode_DecodeFSDefaultAndSize`.
+   If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.

+   Use :c:func:`PyUnicode_DecodeFSDefaultAndSize` if you know the string length.

    .. versionchanged:: 3.6
-      The :term:`filesystem error handler <filesystem encoding and error handler>` is now used.
+      Use :c:data:`Py_FileSystemDefaultEncodeErrors` error handler.

 .. c:function:: PyObject* PyUnicode_EncodeFSDefault(PyObject *unicode)

-   Encode a Unicode object to the :term:`filesystem encoding and error handler`, and return :class:`bytes`.
-Note that the resulting :class:`bytes` object can contain null bytes.
+   Encode a Unicode object to :c:data:`Py_FileSystemDefaultEncoding` with the :c:data:`Py_FileSystemDefaultEncodeErrors` error handler, and return :class:`bytes`.
+Note that the resulting :class:`bytes` object may contain null bytes.

+   If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.

+   :c:data:`Py_FileSystemDefaultEncoding` is initialized at startup from the locale encoding and cannot be modified later.
 If you need to encode a string to the current locale encoding, use :c:func:`PyUnicode_EncodeLocale`.

    .. seealso::